testomatio/reporter/docs/logger.md

 - has a varied and convenient syntax
 - automatically converts any data to human-readable format

+> Some frameworks does not support Logger functionality fully.
+Please check your framework in the list below [Supported frameworks](#supported-frameworks)

 The logger supports the next methods: `assert`, `debug`, `error`, `info`, `log`, `trace` and `warn`.

 ## Usage